By Matt Fleischer — FPV pilot since 2015

 What’s the best charger for big packs or heavy parallel charging?

 For most people this is overkill.
-If you’re only topping off one or two 5-inch packs, the D6 Pro or a single-channel DC charger already charges them faster than is safe.
-But if you charge big or charge in bulk, the S6 (or my Q8 Max fed by the 400W supply) is where the extra power pays off.
+If you’re only topping off one or two 5-inch packs, a 200W charger already charges them faster than is safe.
+But if you charge big or charge in bulk, the S6 — or my Q8 Max fed by the 400W supply — is where the extra power pays off.

 How do I charge a LiPo battery step by step?